markusressel/raspyrfm-client/README.rst

    code = brennenstuhl_rcs1000.generate_code(actions.ON)

-Send the code to the RaspyRFM module
+Send the code to the :code:`RaspyRFM` module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To send a code for your device of choice you can combine the two objects in this call: